@ £ £ £ i P 3

 Content

-Successful candidates will be enrolled onto a Level 4 School Sport Coach Apprenticeship standard.
+Successful candidates will be enrolled on a Level 4 School Sport Coach Apprenticeship standard along with the following CPDs and Workshops.

 Other complimentary training and qualifications will be delivered by the host school in line with their staff development programme.